el-uhu/fractals-app/README.md

 ![Koch Snowflake](https://el-uhu.github.io/fractals-app/assets/koch-snowflake.png)

+To make things easier, we'll start by constructing a single side of the snowflake, a so-called *Koch curve*, and then make the entire curve.

 First, we need to figure out what our alphabet is.
 There are no branches in the snowflake, so we will not need any symbols for branching (**`[`** and **`]`**).
 We need a symbol for drawing a line (**`F`**) and symbols for turning left and right (+ and -).

 Let's start by drawing a single line (our Axiom is **`F`** ).
 To draw a Koch curve, each line is turned into four lines with a kink in the middle...